JuiceBox: Providing Sustainable Energy to Houseless Communities

 Portland has a large homeless community.
-A houseless person, unlike a homeless person, is someone who lives in a safe, insulated shelter, but still lacks modern necessities like electricity, electric light, and running water.
+A houseless person, unlike a homeless person, is someone who lives in a safe, insulated shelter, but still lacks modern necessities like electricity, electric light, running water, and most importantly a permanent home.
 Organizations have built communities of small pods to give these citizens permanent shelter and safety.
 However, these communities lack power.
 We install JuiceBoxes into these pods to give these people light and energy, which can be used to charge their phones, (which are crucial when searching for employment.
 Our team has already installed 70 JuiceBoxes, and we plan to install 30 more JuiceBoxes by this spring.
 JuiceBox provides green, efficient, and sustainable electricity for off-grid shelter pods for houseless individuals.

 Specs of a JuiceBox

 Each shelter "pod" is equipped with a 100W solar panel that delivers power to the JuiceBox, mounted inside.

 The power of the sun is harnessed to charge an 18 AH 12V battery.
 Batteries are recycled from FIRST Robotics teams.